cachai2/agentic-dashboard-builder/storage-tool-reference.md

 3. Ensure the Python image includes `azure-storage-blob` and `azure-identity`.
 4. Hit your pipeline endpoint: it should upload datasets to `raw/<run-id>/` and persist results/dashboards under `runs/<run-id>/`.
 5. (Optional) Validate the SAS URLs produced by `generate_artifact_read_url` open successfully for the configured expiry period.
+6. Use `az containerapp exec` (or the portal console) to confirm `/app/agent-service/artifacts` is writable and the Azure Files share receives the new planner payload files.

 With these pieces in place you can drop the storage tool into any other project and keep the CSV artifacts workflow identical to the Ignite demo.